natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: \overline{\eta}_r=\frac{3}{64\pi}K_p \frac{\sqrt g H_i^2T}{\left(\overline{\eta}_r+h_r \right )^{3/2}}

 where :math:`H_i` is the incident wave height, or the wave height at the offshore edge of the coral reef.
 The coefficient :math:`K_p` is the reef profile shape factor, and is a function of the reef face slope :math:`\alpha_f` or the reef rim slope :math:`\alpha_r`, depending on whether waves break on the reef face or rim.
-Once the broken wave height is established following the equation presented above, we determine the profile of wave height over the reef top following Equation xx, with :math:`\mathfrak{D}_{Break}=\mathfrak{D}_{Veg}=0`, and :math: \mathfrak{D}_{Bot}` is computed with a friction coefficient representing live or dead coral.
+Once the broken wave height is established following the equation presented above, we determine the profile of wave height over the reef top following Equation xx, with :math:`D_{Break}=D_{Veg}=0`, and :math: D_{Bot}` is computed with a friction coefficient representing live or dead coral.

 In the case of oyster reefs, we estimate the wave height :math:`H_t` shoreward of the reef with the following equations based on the incident wave height :math:`H_i`: